p-gen/smenu/README.rst

 I've tried to make it as easy to use as possible.
 It should work on all terminals managed in the ``terminfo`` database.

-``UTF-8`` encoding is supported, including for double-width characters.
+``UTF-8`` encoding is supported.
-Support for extended grapheme clusters is experimental but seems to work, with best results when appropriate terminals are used such as wezterm or iTerm.
+This support includes double-width characters and extended grapheme clusters.
+The latter is still experimental, however, and works much better if appropriate terminals such as WezTerm or iTerm are used.

 The encoding of ``UTF-8`` glyphs must also be in canonical form, as no effort will be made to put them in this form.